spectrochempy/spectrochempy/docs/gettingstarted/whyscpy.rst

   Application Programming Interface (API), it requires writing commands and small scripts.
 Still, Python and spectrochempy have a smooth learning curve.The spectrochempy documentation and resources contain fully documented examples and tutorials (see :ref:`tutorials` and :ref:`sphx_glr_gallery_auto_examples`), which should be   straightforward to transpose to your own data.
-In particular, Jupyter notebooks, mixing texts, blocks of codes and figures, so that the basic procedures (data import, basic processing and analyses, etc...) do not require much knowledge in programming.
+In particular, the use of Jupyter notebooks mixing texts, blocks of codes and figures, so that the basic procedures
+  (data import, basic processing and analyses, etc...) do not require much knowledge in programming.

-- you work on spectroscopic data not easily treated which spectrochempy (currently mostly focused on optical spectroscopies and NMR) because some components or tools (e.g., import of your raw data, ...) are lacking: do not to suggest new features that should be added (:ref:`contributing.bug_reports`).
+- you work on spectroscopic data not easily treated which spectrochempy (currently mostly focused on optical spectroscopies and NMR) because some components or tools (e.g., import of your raw data, ...) are lacking: please suggest new features that should be added (:ref:`contributing.bug_reports`).
 We will consider all suggestions to make spectrochempy more broadly and more easily usable.

 - you work on very sensitive data (health, chemical safety, plant production, ...) and cannot afford the risk using software under development and subject to bugs and changes before 'maturity'.
 We do not challenge that !

 - you are fully satisfied by your current tools.
 "The heart has its reasons, of which reason knows nothing."
 We do not challenge that either, but open to hear your opinion and suggestions (:ref:`contributing.bug_reports`) !